thecrazymage/Robin-Hood-Hashing/README.md

 ### Example 2 ###

-Let's try to add an element to the table, in which when the element is added, "size" will become larger than "capacity".
+Let's try to add an element to the table, where, when the element is added, "size" will become larger than "capacity".
-Let's create a class object for 1 element($\Rightarrow$ size = 1, capacity = 2)
+Let's create a class object for 1 element (then size = 1, capacity = 2)
 | Element | ASCII code | Code % capacity |
 |:-------:|:----------:|:---------------:|
 |    P    |     80     |        0        |
 |    Q    |     81     |        1        |

-Elements "P" and "Q" are safely added, the hash table should look like this:
+Once elements "P" and "Q" are safely added, the hash table should look like this:
 | key |  value |  DFB  |
 |:---:|:------:|:-----:|
 |  P  | value1 | \[0\] |